burakdede/macsetup/README.md

 - add bash_profile and dotfiles installation
 - IntelliJ settings and preferences section needed
 - add aliases for most of the stuff probably along with bash_profile installation
+- add sublime text plugins and configuration
 - maybe add SDKMAN but not sure about how useful and well maintained

 ## Clean MacOS Installation

 Use this section if I am installing the OS from scratch and don't need anything from the disk.
 Most of my stuff backed up and stored in remote anyway so this option should be the one

 - RTFM [offical guide](https://support.apple.com/en-us/HT204904)
 - this needs active internet connection!